Students

 Gerry Cordon remembers the student occupation of Liverpool University Senate House in March 1970 in support of ‘Five Demands’ that included an end to Liverpool University’s connections with South Africa.

-In September 1971 the National Union of Students, AAM and the Committee for Freedom in Mozambique, Angola and Guiné set up a student network to coordinate student campaigning on Southern Africa.
-The aim was to recruit representatives at every British university and college.
+In September 1971 the National Union of Students, AAM and the Committee for Freedom in Mozambique, Angola and Guiné set up a network to coordinate student campaigning on Southern Africa.
+It aimed to recruit representatives at every British university and college.
 The network campaigned for universities to disinvest from companies involved in South Africa and for a boycott of Barclays Bank.
-It raised funds for the Southern African liberation movements and organised protests against the arrest of students within South Africa.
-This handbook provided information for student activists.
+It raised funds for the Southern African liberation movements and organised protests against the arrest of students in South Africa.
+This handbook provided information for activists.

 The first issue of the University of East Anglia Anti-Apartheid Group’s newsletter publicised fundraising for the African National Council of Rhodesia.
 The ANC was spearheading African rejection of British government proposals for an agreement with the white minority regime.
 Fundraising for the liberation movements was one of the main student activities on Southern Africa in the 1970s.